 Subverted in Paradigm Of Uncertainty: Ron has literally Died For the Ship, but he's not demonized, and turns out to be alive in the third story.
 The author is on record as saying she regretted killing him off.

-Cho Chang also got it from almost everyone who ships Harry with someone else.
+Cho Chang also got it bad from everyone who ships Harry with someone else.
 This started before Book Five, when all we knew about her was that she was a pretty and popular athlete who (gently) turned Harry down on his first attempt to ask her out.
-This extended into real life when actress Katie Leung was picked to play Cho in the films.
-She got criticism of her looks and her racial background, and even got death threats.
+It eventually died off after they dated and then broke up.